goldquality/easy-test-suite-php/README.md

       "createdAt": "1970-12-30 12:07:24"
     },
     {
-      "id": "@integer@", // use of masks for dynamic values "name": "Joe Doe",
+      "id": "@integer@", #use of masks for dynamic values "name": "Joe Doe",
       "createdAt": "@datetime@"
     }